sisby-folk/incredible-minecraft/README.md

 You are **not** allowed to redistribute any part of the pack, including any mod jars in the project - we consider them sufficiently modified by our configuration files that this is **stealing**.

 You are **not** allowed to download any configuration or "mrpack" files present in the modpack download and utilize them for your own personal use.

+You are **not** allowed to learn from the contents of the modpack source, distributed modpack, or secondary artifacts such as the mod page/readme and utilise this for any use case.

 ![image](https://cdn.modrinth.com/data/5ecJcrVG/images/21ee2a2232b5cecd1f8149a4a08f30216d5dab9f.png)